bowencool/blog/src/content/blog/my-usage-reports-of-unraid.md

 This step requires purchasing a network card hardware, then passing it through to the virtual machine, refer to Spoto's tutorial on Bilibili.com.

-1. DDNS: Used to automatically resolve domain names to the correct public IP, because the public IP of telecom broadband changes every now and then, and fixed public IP is too expensive.
+1. DDNS: Used to automatically resolve domain names to the correct public IP, because the public IP of Chinese broadband changes every now and then, and fixed public IP is too expensive.
 2. OpenClash + MosDNS: Special demand on the Chinese network.
-3. Other plugins I haven't had the energy, or the need to look into for a while, such as adblocking and traffic control.
+3. Other plugins I was lazy to explore, such as adblocking and traffic control.

-### CentOS for OpenVPN

-For details, check out [this article](/posts/how-to-connect-to-the-home-intranet-from-outside)

-Since the docker version is no longer maintained, it's loaded into a virtual machine.

 ### ~~Windows 10~~